Justices' interests and expenses

 - On the creation of the Supreme Court the Lords of Appeal in Ordinary became Justices of the Supreme Court.
 They retain their titles as Peers of the Realm, but are excluded by statute from sitting or voting in the House, for so long as they remain in office as Justices of the Supreme Court.
 As such, they are treated as Peers on leave of absence; and do not have entries in the House of Lords Register of Interests.
 Historical information remains accessible via the House of Lords website.

 - Other judges in the UK, such as the judges of the Court of Appeal and the High Court in England and Wales, and in Northern Ireland, and the Court of Session in Scotland, do not have a Register of Interests.
 Instead they are under a duty to declare any interest where a case comes before them where this is or might be thought to be the case.

-- Against this background the Justices have decided that it would not be appropriate or indeed feasible for them to have a comprehensive Register of Interests, as it would be impossible for them to identify all the interests, which might conceivably arise, in any future case that came before them.
+- Against this background, the Justices of the Supreme Court have decided that it would not be appropriate or indeed feasible for them to have a comprehensive Register of Interests, as it would be impossible for them to identify all the interests, which might conceivably arise, in any future case that came before them.
 To draw up a Register of Interests, which people believed to be complete, could potentially be misleading.
-Instead the Justices of the Supreme Court have agreed a formal Code of Conduct by which they will all be bound, and which is now publicly available on the Supreme Court website.
+Instead, the Justices have agreed a formal Code of Conduct by which they will all be bound.

 - In addition all the Justices have taken the Judicial Oath - and they all took it again on 1 October 2009 - which obliges them to "do right to all manner of people after the law and usages of this Realm without fear or favour, affection or ill will"; and, as is already the practice with all other members of the judiciary, they will continue to declare any interest which arises in the context of a particular case and, if necessary, recuse themselves from sitting in that case - whether a substantive hearing, or an application for permission to appeal.